ASAFind/ASAFind-2/README.md

 ### Usage

-When using TargetP 2 output files, this example can be used for a test run using the supplied example files:
+A test run can be started with the supplied example files using the following command:

 * python S0\_ASAFind.py -f example.fasta -p example_summary.targetp2 -l

-The results are zipped and can be found in the folder 'output'.
-This command in the current version only works with TargetP 2 output.
-If you would like to use ASAFind in conjuction with SignalP 3-5, use this command instead:
+The results will be zipped and can be found in the folder 'output'.

-* python S1\_ASAFind.py -f example.fasta -p SignalP5_example_output.txt

-In this case, the result table can be found in the same directory from which the script is called (in this example the file name will be 'example.tab'), a log file with a summary can be found in the folder 'temp'.
 Example SignalP output files are also provided for SignalP 4.1 and SignalP 3, these can be used analogously.

 If you use ASAFind in your research please cite our publication (Gruber et al., 2025, <https://doi.org/10.1111/tpj.70138>) as well as the appropriate publications for SignalP or TargetP: